Search by Keyword

-The second verse then begins, which this time feature the slurred hillbilly notes on "I" and "her."
+The second verse then begins, which this time features the slurred hillbilly notes on "I" and "her."
 Then we see the bridge for the first time, which is an even four measures long.
-The dominant harmony line from Paul is the song's highest notes of the entire song, which land on the words "Oh, how long."
-The vocals in this bridge appear double-tracked for the first time in the song which, by adding a subliminal fullness to the sound, makes this section the song's true highlight.
+The dominant harmony line from Paul reaches the highest notes of the entire song, landing on the words "Oh, how long."
+The vocals in this bridge appear double-tracked for the first time which, by adding a subliminal fullness to the sound, makes this section the song's true highlight.

 The end of this chorus shows the return of Harrison's guitar passage, which then actually begins his guitar solo.
 This instrumental section is played against the chorus chord structure, comprising the usual six measures.
 The solo shows George bending notes throughout while not paraphrasing any melody line heard in the song, which was usually the norm for the rehearsed solos he would perform up to this time.
-While his pitch and timing was off on occasion, with a degree of awkwardness as the result, he is to be admired for being willing to 'mix-it-up' in the spirit of experimentation that The Beatles were reaching for.
+While his pitch and timing were off on occasion, with a degree of awkwardness as the result, he is to be admired for his willingness to "mix-it-up" in the spirit of experimentation that The Beatles were reaching for.

-This goes directly into a repeat of the bridge and chorus as heard just before the solo, this time continuing the rich double-tracked vocals right through the chorus.
-Another new feature to the song appears, ever so quietly, in the form of a tambourine which appears to slightly increase in volume as the song progresses to the end.
+The solo goes directly into a repeat of the bridge and chorus as heard just before the solo, this time continuing the rich double-tracked vocals right through the chorus.
+Another new feature of the song appears, ever so quietly, in the form of a tambourine which appears to slightly increase in volume as the song progresses to the end.

 Even though the song was a pure 50-50 collaboration, the convincing illusion is that this is John's song, probably because of his singing the lower melody line.
 This has led many writers to assume John was the main contributor to this song, if not its sole author.
 Meanwhile, his acoustic rhythm guitar works as efficient background to the mix.

-Paul keeps within the framework appropriate for country music as for his bass work while effectively mastering his hillbilly higher harmonies without missing a beat.
+Paul keeps within the framework appropriate for country music with his bass work while effectively mastering his hillbilly higher harmonies without missing a beat.
 George struggles somewhat to convincingly adapt to the country landscape, but ends up with a suitable performance.
-Ringo ends up with the easiest end of the stick, not being required to do much more than keep a steady 6/8 time signature with a slight change in format during the last verse.
+Ringo ends up with the easiest end of the stick, not being required to do much more than keep a steady 6/8 time signature with a slight change of emphasis during the last verse.
 Overall, the performance shows the group with a confidence that reveals the pride they feel for this song.